Re-enchanting the global village

 Practical issues in song and verse translation

-It’s clear that there is no return to the enchantment of an oral, preliterate society.
-Writing, along with all its hypermedia variants, is here to stay.
+It’s clear that there is no going back to the enchantment of an oral, preliterate society.
+Along with all its hypermedia variants, the written word is here to stay.
 Nevertheless, language – and especially sung language – still has an enchanting function.
 Why is poetry so memorable compared to ordinary language?
 What is it about a popular song that exercises such power over the imagination?
-What is the specific contemporary role of English compared to other great languages and literatures?
-Does it make any difference what language a song is sung in?
-It is in order to explore these kinds of questions concerning the role of language in communication that Global Village Bard develops and presents bilingual repertoires.
+What is the role of rhythm and melodic cadence in the influential speeches of great orators and the persuasiveness of advertising jingles?
+What is the specific contemporary role of English compared to other languages and literatures?
+Does the language a song is sung in affect how it is received?
+In order to explore these kinds of questions concerning the role of language and music in communication, Global Village Bard develops and presents bilingual repertoires.

 Global Village Bard is not just a theoretical, but also a very practically-oriented programme.
-Although hyperconnectivity is a key fact of modern existence, misunderstandings – often based on linguistic and cultural differences – continue to get in the way of trade and business, not to mention presenting a very real threat to peace.
+Although hyperconnectivity is a key fact of modern existence, misunderstandings – often based on linguistic and cultural differences – continue to impede trade and business, not to mention presenting a very real threat to peace.
 Therefore, just as premodern bards placed themselves at the service of chiefs and kings, so a contemporary global village bard works with individuals and organisations who seek to expand their cultural intelligence, e.g. as a means of increasing engagement and trade.

 Collaborate!
 The social and cultural functions of a global village bard